 The kids absolutely loved this and covered themselves over and over.

-Then they would clean off in the sprinkler.
+Then they cleaned off in the sprinkler.

 Or on the slip-n-slide.

-There was bubble blowing.
+There was bubble-blowing.

 We also filled water balloons…

-for a water balloon toss game…
+for a water balloon toss game and water balloon fight.

 Colored kool-aid ice cubes in Sprite totally impressed the kids.